 - Find a local Family Physician in your town

 Diet becomes a critical issue when dealing with disease processes.
-When exploring dietary factors as a contributor to disease processes one must take a number of things into account, for example, is it the food itself or the weight gain associated with its consumption that is the risk?
-Is it the food, or the age/lifestyle of those consuming it that is the risk?
+When exploring dietary factors as a contributor to disease processes, one must take a number of things into account, for example, is it the specific food itself or the weight gain associated with its consumption that causes the risk?
+Is it the food, or the age/lifestyle of those consuming it that causes the risk?
 While cinnamon, coffee, and fenugreek seeds are among the many food products that some feel are associated with development/prevention of diabetes, none of these have truly been fully scientifically evaluated.
-The food patterns mentioned below have been adequately studied, and the results are independent of weight, age, physical activity, and family history.
-Therefore, with these nutritional topics, it truly looks like the results are related to the specific foods themselves.

 A "Western" diet vs. a "healthy" diet

 In a study of over 42,000 men, diets high in red meat, processed meat, high fat dairy products, and sweets were associated with an increased risk of diabetes by almost two times that of those eating a "healthy" diet without high levels of these foods.
 Again, this is independent of weight gain and other factors mentioned previously.